Trevor Cohen and opportunistic Holy Spirit defense lead rejuvenated Spartans past Hudson Catholic

 On Saturday night, the senior turned up at running back for the first time all season.

-Cohen rushed for 14 times for 188 yards as the rejuvenated Spartans football team ended a four-game losing streak with a 28-0 win over Hudson Catholic in a state Non-Public B quarterfinal Saturday night.
+Cohen rushed 14 times for 188 yards as the rejuvenated Spartans ended a four-game losing streak with a 28-0 win over Hudson Catholic in a state Non-Public B football quarterfinal Saturday night.

 “We weren’t getting the job done with me at quarterback,” Cohen said.
 “I obviously love quarterback, but I wanted to do what helps the team win.
 If me playing running back helps the team win, then I’ll play running back.”